On the quasi-uniformity properties of quasi-Monte Carlo point sets and sequences -- Part II: digital nets and sequences: Preliminaries

-We collect some known results.
-The existence of quasi-uniform infinite sequences was shown in \cite{PZ23}, which proves that such sequences can be constructed by a greedy packing algorithm.
-It is also shown that there are sequences such that the mesh ratio of the first $N$ points of the sequence is at most $2$ for all $N \ge 2$.
-The resulting sequences do not necessarily have low discrepancy.
-The case of $d=1$ is an exception, where the resulting sequences, depending on the initialization of the greedy packing, coincide with the van der Corput sequence in base 2, along with the additional point at $x=1$.
-The van der Corput sequence is the digital sequence whose generating matrix is the $\infty \times \infty$ identity matrix.
+We have already introduced the overall literature and results in Part I, so here we will present those related to digital nets.

-The van der Corput sequence in any base $b\ge 2$ is not only of low discrepancy but also quasi-uniform.
+We have already stated in Part~1 (without proof) that the van der Corput sequence in base $b$ is not only of low discrepancy but also quasi-uniform.
+We will give a brief proof for the quasi-uniformity.
+The van der Corput sequence in base $b$ is the digital sequence whose generating matrix is the $\infty \times \infty$ identity matrix.
 Recalling that the set of the first $b^m$ points is given by $\{i/b^m\mid i=0,\ldots,b^m-1\}$, for any $b^{m-1}<i\le b^m$, the first $i$ points of the van der Corput sequence, denoted by $Q_i$, satisfy

 Therefore, the mesh ratio is bounded independently of $i$ as

 This means that the van der Corput sequence is quasi-uniform.
 With the additional point at $x=1$, the mesh ratio is uniformly bounded by $b$, which proves that the optimal mesh ratio of $2$, shown in \cite[Theorem~1.1]{PZ23}, can be achieved in the case $b=2$.